rajpagariya/ninja-framework/README.md

 ## Getting Started
 1. Compatibility: Any Linux flavor having `nmap`, `dirb` and `scrot` installed.
 2. If you are working on `Kali Linux`, then nmap and dirb are already installed on your computer.
 3. Check whether `nmap` is installed on your computer.
-If not, install it from [here](https://nmap.org).
+If not, run the following command: `sudo apt-get install nmap`.
 4. Check whether `dirb` is installed on your computer.
 If not, run the following command: `sudo apt-get install dirb`.
-5. Install `scrot` on your computer by running the following command on the Terminal: `sudo apt-get install scrot`.
+5. Install `scrot` on your computer by running the following command: `sudo apt-get install scrot`.
 6. Use Terminal in full-screen mode for better results for `Directory Enumeration` as well as `Service Fingerprinting`.
 7. Also, for better and accurate results, Zoom Out twice in the terminal.
 The option to Zoom Out in terminal is given under `View` dropdown.
 Alternatively, you can press `Ctrl + - ` twice to do the same.